ClaytonFarr/booster-testing-utilities/README.md

 **A Process**

+- should perform correct authorization OR correct schedule
+- should accept specific parameter(s)
+- should perform certain work
-- should ...
+- should save specific data to entity(ies)
+- may make specific data visible for entity(ies)

 **A Command**

 - ✅ should perform correct authorization
-- ✅ should accept specific parameters(s)
+- ✅ should accept specific parameter(s)
 - ✅ should fail when required parameters are missing
 - ✅ should succeed if submitting only required parameter(s)
 - ✅ should fail if parameters values are empty ('')
 - ✅ should fail if parameters are invalid type
 - ✅ should perform certain work
 - ✅ should register specific event(s)
+- ? should be able to receive same command repeatedly or specific number of times

 **A Scheduled Command**

 - should be called at specific time(s)
-- ⏩ should accept specific parameters(s)
+- ⏩ should accept specific parameter(s)
 - ⏩ should fail when required parameters are missing
 - ⏩ should succeed if submitting only required parameter(s)
 - ⏩ should fail if parameters values are empty ('')